valsteen/sort_by_derive/README.md

 - On unnamed variants, `EnumAccessor` only considers the first parameter.
 - struct-level `sort_by` attribute always come before field-level attributes.
-- Generated trait impl do not yet carry the generic arguments, and as a consequence generic struct and enums are not yet supported.
+- Generated trait impl do not yet carry the generic arguments, and as a consequence generic structs and enums are not yet supported.